-As the Irish Kidney Association's Organ Donor Awareness Week draws to a close, we bring you 10 signs that you might be developing Chronic Kidney Disease & when you should go to see your GP about these signs and symptoms.
+As healthy kidneys are crucial to your body's overall health, today we bring you 10 signs that you might be developing Chronic Kidney Disease & when you should go to see your GP about these signs and symptoms.

-- You have less energy than usual or are having trouble concentrating.
+1. You have less energy than usual or are having trouble concentrating

 A severe decrease in kidney function can lead to a build-up of toxins and impurities in the blood.
 This can cause sufferers to feel tired, weak and can make it hard to concentrate.
 Another complication of kidney disease is anaemia, which can cause weakness and fatigue.